kubedb/docs/docs/guides/mysql/replication-mode-transform/replication-mode-transform/index.md

 Now will be able to communicate from another cluster to our source database

 ### Prepare for Remote Replica
-We wil use the [kubedb_plugin](/docs/setup/README.md) for generating configuration for remote replica.
+We will use the [KubeDB kubectl Plugin](/docs/setup/README.md) for generating configuration for remote replica.
 It will create the appbinding and and necessary secrets to connect with source server
 ```bash
 $ kubectl dba remote-config mysql -n demo mysql-singapore -uremote -ppass -d 172.104.37.147 -y
 home/user/go/src/kubedb.dev/yamls/mysql/mysql-singapore-remote-config.yaml